-- Students must ensure they are conducting themselves appropriately for the school setting at all times.
-Students are not to engage in intimidate person relationships anywhere on boarding or school premises. - Students must respect the feelings of others at all times. - Public behaviour should not cause embarrassment to other students, staff or visitors.
-Members of staff will put an immediate stop to such behaviour. - At all times, individuals must behave in a way which would be appropriate if a member of staff were in the room and in a way which would not cause embarrassment to others. - Any students found engaging in sexual behaviour will have sanctions applied. - Students must be aware of the provisions of the Sexual Offences Act (2003), which may criminalise some behaviour, particularly where there is a difference in age between the students. - There is a common room in PBH.
+- Any students found engaging in sexual behaviour will have appropriate sanctions applied. - Students must be aware of the provisions of the Sexual Offences Act (2003), which may criminalise some behaviour, particularly where there is a difference in age between the students. - There is a common room in PBH.
 When students wish to see each other, they may do so in the common room.
 The same applies to any visitors. - Any individuals who are found behind a locked or blocked door in a room that is not their own will also have sanctions applied. - Male students are not permitted in female students' rooms and vice versa.
 Any breach of this ruling will be dealt with in accordance with our sanction procedures.